 When you are ill, your mind also gets compromised, especially with life-threatening diseases like cancer.
 Body scan exercises are a health mindfulness technique focusing on different body parts while lying down or sitting.
 Body scan exercises can improve sleep quality, reduce pain, and promote relaxation.

-Mindfulness-based therapy in Alexandria by Lifebulb can work with you to increase body awareness, reduce stress and tension, and promote peace.
-A recent survey concluded several studies on the relationship between health mindfulness and patient anxiety, suggesting that health mindfulness interventions help patients improve psychologically, which also translates into physical health.
+Mindfulness-based therapy can work with you to increase body awareness, reduce stress and tension, and promote peace.
+A recent study concluded the relationship between mindfulness and patient anxiety, suggesting that mindfulness interventions help patients improve psychologically, which also translates into physical health.

-In another study, people with frequent migraines reported improved quality of life and less pain catastrophizing (exaggeration of perceived chronic pain) after completing an eight-week mindfulness meditation program.
+In another study, people with frequent migraines reported improved quality of life when practicing mindfulness and less pain catastrophizing (exaggeration of perceived chronic pain) after completing an eight-week mindfulness meditation program.

 While the benefits of mindfulness do not involve "curing" physical ailments, they do involve preserving the body's ability to heal itself.